Is social media killing your career? How to present yourself when you’re looking for work

 Check into anyone that’s adding you as a contact — social media has made networking a lot easier and viable, just make sure their profession matches what you’re looking for professionally.

 5) Create a professional presence

 From writing a blog and online articles, to having a professional Twitter account and adding to online debates/commenting on relevant blogs, it’s a great idea to build up a positive, professional online presence that will stand out should an employer decide to look you up.

 So think about creating separate professional accounts that are open publicly to those you want to see it, and keep the personal accounts private for your own use.

 Not confident your LinkedIn profile is giving people the right impression of you?
-Find out how we help you get it right for just £49.
+Love LinkedIn will ensure your profile will impress recruiters.

 Make sure your personal brand ‘adds up’ on social media